 Microbial Life - Educational Resources part of Microbial Life

-This site contains a variety of educational and supporting materials for students and teachers of microbiology.
-You will find information about microorganisms, extremophiles and extreme habitats, as well as links to online provides information about the ecology, diversity and evolution of micro-organisms for students, K-12 teachers, university faculty, and the general public.
+This site contains educational and supporting materials for students and teachers of microbiology, including information about microorganisms and extremophiles, and links to online resources about ecology, diversity and evolution of micro-organisms.

 Integrating Research and Education part of Integrating Research and Education

 This website contains educational modules and digital library technologies that can be used to translate exciting new scientific discoveries into effective instructional practice.

 Critical Review of a Journal Article: An Assessment Activity part of Cutting Edge:Courses:Petrology:Teaching Examples